golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 ## Prerequisites

 To follow this tutorial in full, you need to have Docker installed on your machine.
-If you don't have it installed, please refer to [instructions on Docker's website](https://docs.docker.com/get-docker/).
+If you don't have it installed, please refer to the [instructions on Docker's website](https://docs.docker.com/get-docker/).

 {% alert level="info" %}